-As the end of the year draws to a close, I find myself daydreaming about what I want for 2017.
-I believe December is the perfect time to start to reflect on the year that was and create some thoughts around what you want to see for the year to come.
+As the end of the year draws to a close, I find myself daydreaming about what I want for 2018.
+I believe December is the perfect time to reflect on the year that was and create some thoughts around what you want to see for the year to come.
 It may have not been a great year for some but you have the power to choose your intentions for the next year.

-Making new year’s resolutions hasn’t ever really worked for me, but using the following guide has helped me achieve some life long goals.
+Making new year’s resolutions haven’t ever really worked for me, but using the following guide has helped me achieve some life long goals.
 I’ve been following this plan for the past 5 years, and I can say that at the end of the year, it’s an easy and effective way to track your progress.

 GOAL SETTING GUIDE